 As a junior doctor, you will spend a lot of time writing out history and examination findings, so getting to grips with the basics of documentation is essential.
-This guide will help you decipher all the symbols, diagrams and shorthand you’re likely to come across when reading patients notes, and give you the tools to start doing it yourself!
+This guide will help you decipher all the symbols, diagrams and shorthand you’re likely to come across when reading patients notes, and give you a structure to effectively start clerking.

 What should I use to write with?

 You need to use a pen with blackink, as this is the most legible if notes are photocopied.

 For every new sheet of paper your first task should be to document at least threekeyidentifiers for the relevant patient: